 Ouzel Falls – Wild Basin Trailhead - 5.4 mi round trip

 Ouzel Falls isn't the only attraction on this hike through the forest.
 You also get to see Copeland Falls and Calypso Cascade along the way.
 All while enjoying the vibrant autumn colors.

-Bridal Veil Falls – Cow Creek Trailhead - 6.2 mi round trip
+Twin Sisters – Twin Sisters Trailhead - 7.0 mi round trip

 Mills Lake – Glacier Gorge Trailhead - 5.3 mi round trip

 On this hike, you will pass Alberta Falls, a popular destination surrounded by aspen groves.
 You will also have great views over other changing forests from a distance on this hike.